knanne/knanne.github.io/_posts/2016-10-25-notes-on-git.md

 git pull
 ```

-In case of conflicts and you want to simply **keep the changes on your local feature branch** of a specific file, and apply them on top of the files being pulled in, do the following:
+In case of conflicts and you want to simply **keep the changes on your local feature branch** (`ours`) of a specific file, and apply them on top of the files being pulled in, do the following:

 ```shell
 git checkout --ours <FILE>.py